Mahmoud Ezidi

-Hashim Ilyas Silo (Haşim Îlyas Silo; 1944 – 18 August 1979, known as Mahmoud Ezidi, was a famous Yazidi Peshmerga fighter loyal to Kurdistan Democratic Party, who led many successful military confrontations against the regime during Ba'athist Iraq.
+Hashim Ilyas Silo (Haşim Îlyas Silo; 1944 – 18 August 1979, known as Mahmoud Ezidi, was a famous Kurdish Peshmerga fighter loyal to Kurdistan Democratic Party, who led many successful military confrontations against the regime of Ba'athist Iraq.

 Prior to becoming a Peshmerga fighter in 1974, he had been conscripted in the Iraqi army at the age of 18, later becoming promoted to deputy officer due to his commitment to fulfilling his military duties and performing well in training.
 He secretly joined Kurdistan Democratic Party in 1963 and was a member from then on.
 In 1970, after the Iraqi–Kurdish Autonomy Agreement, Mahmoud Ezidi revealed his allegiance with KDP, started being openly engaged and also established direct relations with other party cadres.
 In 1974, after the collapse of the 1970 Iraqi-Kurdish Autonomy Agreement and due to persecution by the Iraqi regime, Mahmoud Ezidi joined the Kurdish struggle and started serving in the rebel Peshmerga forces.

 Biography

 Early life

 Mahmoud Ezidi was born in 1944 as Hashim Ilyas Silo in the village of Baadre in Shekhan district.
-He was from a poor family of the Hekarî tribe and attended primary school in 1951.
+He was from a poor Yezidi family of the Hakkari tribe and attended Baadre Primary School from 16 September 1951.
 He was an active pupil who obtained high marks in the first and second grades of primary school.
 However, due to the difficult living conditions of his family, he had to leave school to help his father with farming and earning a living.
 He lived with four brothers and four sisters.
 In 1962, after reaching the age of 18, he was enrolled in the Iraqi military to perform compulsory military service.